NC State Extension Publications

 Killing Cover Crops Without Herbicides

 Rolling cover crops has proven to be the most effective and inexpensive method for organic farmers to kill cover crops.
-Multiple designs for roller-crimpers exist (Figure 11-1) to accommodate flat or bedded plantings.
-Free designs are available at the Rodale Institute’s website.
+Multiple designs for roller-crimpers exist (Figure 11-3) to accommodate flat or bedded plantings.
+Free designs are available from the Rodale Institute.
 The design advocated by Rodale is manufactured and sold by I&J Manufacturing of Gap, PA.
 Roller-crimper designs are engineered to maximize force on cover crop stems and to minimize vibrations on the tractor frame.
-Even so, farmers have reported occasional success using preexisting equipment such as cultipackers and smooth rollers.
+Even so, farmers have reported occasional success using pre-existing equipment such as cultipackers and smooth rollers.
 A combination of the right cover crop growth stage and hot weather can result in a good kill without having the optimal equipment.

 Cover crops must be at least flowering or in the early stage of seed set before they can be killed with a roller.
-Each species has its set of characteristics to look for in determining when it can be roll-killed.
-Typical times and the growth stage characteristics are listed in Tables 11-1 and 11-2.
-Same day rolling and planting has been advocated by some institutions.
+Each species has its own set of characteristics to look for in determining when it can be roll-killed.
+Typical times and growth stage characteristics are listed in Table 11-1 and Table 11-2.
+Same-day rolling and planting has been advocated by some institutions.
 The roller can be mounted on the front of the tractor with the planter in the rear.
-Although this approach reduces trips, the soils are significantly drier at planting with the same-day approach.
+While the number of trips is reduced, the soils are significantly drier at planting with the same-day approach.
 Researchers in Alabama, Georgia, and Maryland recommend rolling and waiting for rainfall to replenish soil moisture before planting.
 In North Carolina, only same-day planting has been tested so far, with good germination in soybean in seven out of nine trials, one of which had to be replanted to prevent total loss.
 Rolling and planting on different days presents a problem for farmers without GPS guidance.
 Rolling and planting must occur in the same direction, making the issue of what pattern to use when rolling and how to mark the passes with the planter a significant one.

-Figure 11-1. (a) Roller crimper for elevated beds: 1 row and 2 furrows; (b) Roller for elevated beds: 2 rows and 3 furrows; (c) 2-stage roller crimper for operating with smaller tractors (40 HP power source); (d) typical roller for flat planted crops.
+Figure 11-3. (a) Roller-crimper for elevated beds: one row and two furrows; (b) Roller for elevated beds: two rows and three furrows; (c) Two-stage roller-crimper designed to operate with smaller tractors (40 HP power source); (d) typical roller for flat planted crops.

 Cover Crop Bloom Chart for North Carolina